 The unique centaur enemy Nessos uses a particularly deadly version of this, combining an (often highly enchanted) flaming bow with toxic arrows for a combination that's highly lethal to anyone who doesn't have resistance to both poison and fire.

 Asteroids Monster: Inverted and then played straight with slime creatures, living wads of goo that tend to travel in packs.
 When they see a tasty adventurer such as yourself, they merge to form bigger and stronger slime creatures unless you can kill them quickly enough.
 If you let them merge all the way into a titanic slime creature, they can start doing upwards of 100 damage in a single hit, so generally running away is the best strategy if they get that far.
 If you can manage to get away, they'll split up again after a while.
-You could also try polymorphing a large slime creature... but that tends to just generate several nasty monsters like storm dragons or giant orange brains.
+They may also split up if you're fighting them in an open area.

-The Abyss features starcursed masses who play the trope much straighter.
+The Abyss features starcursed masses, which play the trope much straighter.
 Unlike slime creatures, you actually want them to combine, as the more starcursed masses there are onscreen, the more damage their otherworldly screeching will do to you (even paralyzing you if there's enough of them).

 Attack Animal: Summoners can summon monsters to fight for them, and a wand of enslavement (or the spell Enslavement) can temporarily get you a really good one, if you pick the right monster...

 Present with discs of storms and the black draconians' Breath Weapon (which has a similar effect) — both of these create a wild blast of electrical projectiles.
 It's possible to cause heavy damage to your enemies, but since you can't aim where the blast goes, it's entirely possible to blow up the wall behind you instead of the charging ogre.